Yehuda Ashlag: Teachings

 Ashlag's commentary offered a systematic interpretation of the legacy of Isaac Luria.
 This was the first since the 18th century when the Baal Shem Tov, Moshe Chaim Luzzatto, the Vilna Gaon and Shalom Sharabi offered their interpretation of Luria's teaching.
 Ashlag's system focused on the transformation of human consciousness from the "desire to receive" to the "desire to give," i.e., from egocentricity to altruism.
 This path of transformation is described in Lurianic Kabbalah.

 Ashlag stated that the purpose of studying Kabbalah is equal to the purpose of why human beings were created, and that through its study, a person is capable of revealing the entirety of processes and structures that have taken place in the creation of the universe.

 "Equivalence of form" with this source means having the same attributes or qualities as it, and Ashlag defines the qualities of this source as being altruistic, namely the desire to give, or in Ashlag's words, the "will to bestow" (Ratzon LeHashpia).

 Through intensive study of Kabbalah, a person's desire to give to others is developed in relation to this goal.
 Ashlag believed that the coming of the Messiah meant that humans would attain this quality which would allow them to give up their selfishness and devote themselves to loving each other for the sake of life's purpose, as stated in the commandment "love thy neighbor as thyself."

-Ashlag had strong political opinions, believing in a religious version of anarcho-communism, based on principles of Kabbalah.
-Though his anti-capitalist and anti-imperialist ideas show some Marxist influence, he strongly opposed communism instituted by force and believed in "developing a community based on love between its members and a society founded on economic justice."
+Ashlag proposed fitting Kabbalah to socialism using the theory of "altruistic communism" or "komunizm altruisti".
+David Ben-Gurion, the first prime minister of Israel, said that "while I wanted to talk to him about Kabbalah, he wanted to talk to me about socialism and communism" and that "I was amazed that he adhered especially to Communism.
+He asked me several times if we will establish a communist regime after the foundation of the Jewish state."
+He called for Israel to be structured so that "no individual is to be occupied with something other than fulfilling God's commandments and seeing to the needs of others, ensuring they lack nothing."

 He supported the Kibbutz movement and preached to establish a network of self-ruled internationalist communes, who would eventually “annul the brute-force regime completely, for ‘every man did that which was right in his own eyes.’”, because “there is nothing more humiliating and degrading for a person than being under the brute-force government”.
+He proposed "a kind of world religion, based on altruistic social justice, in which every culture would retain its own specific religious traditions while cooperating in uprooting exploitation and poverty" and believed in "developing a community based on love between its members and a society founded on economic justice."
+He believed that Israel would redeem "their oppressors, utilizing their suffering for the sake of universal spiritual progress", just as a vanguard party would lead a revolution on behalf of a proletariat that might not be sympathetic to the communist cause.